sanbeg/AndroidAPI/README.md

   }
 });
 ```
-Initialize the keystore in order to save/update/load/delete previous linked accounts:
+Initialize the keystore in order to save/update/load/delete previous linked accounts in the device:
 ```
 TradeItAccountLinker.initKeyStore(context);
 ```